HuzaifaKhaan/ML-Models/README.md

 The project structure is organized as follows:

+- `CodSoft/`: Main repository directory.
+  - `Titanic_Prediction_Model/`: Directory containing project files.
     - `data/`: Store the dataset files.
     - `notebooks/`: Jupyter notebooks for data exploration, preprocessing, modeling, and evaluation.
     - `scripts/`: Python scripts for specific tasks or utilities.
     - `requirements.txt`: List of Python packages required to run the code.
     - `LICENSE`: The license information for this project.

 ## Getting Started